Mago281/credit-risk-classification/README.md

 In this section, I have described the analysis completed for the machine learning models; this includes:

   * The purpose of the analysis.

   This analysis was performed to identify the creditworthiness of borrowers.

   * An explanation of what financial information the data was on, and what what was needed to calculate the predictions.

   I have used various techniques to train and evaluate a model based on loan risk by using a dataset of historical lending activity from a peer-to-peer lending services company to   build a model that can identify the creditworthiness of borrowers.

   * Variables used for the predictions:

   'value_counts' was used to check the balance of our target values.

   * The stages of the machine learning process as part of this analysis:

     - The Data was split into Training and Testing Sets
     -  A Logistic Regression Model was created with the Original Data
     -  Credit Risk Analysis Report was written which provided an overview of the analysis with a summary of the results.

   * Methods you used:

   The Logistic Regression Model was used to perform this analysis.

 ---

 ## Results

 The balanced accuracy scores and the precision and recall scores are appended below:
-Using bulleted lists, describe

   - Accuracy:  99.24%
   - Precision: 87.46%
   - Recall:    89.28%